SofiSantoro/PORTAFOLIO/README.md

 I've been learning for about 2 months and this is the result of a hard work and many hours of practice! 💪

-The project was made with html an CSS, including responsive design for differents screen types.
+The project was made with html and CSS, including responsive design for differents screen types.

 **To visit my project, [click here](https://sofisantoro.github.io/PORTAFOLIO/).**